-For example, let’s say you create high-intent capabilities of Google Shopping to attract many potential customers, who then engage with your store’s product pages.
-You could then set up Facebook retargeting campaigns based on such browsing behavior, bringing high-intent shoppers who are yet to buy - back to your store through Facebook ads.
+For example, let’s say you create high-intent capabilities of Google shopping ads to attract many potential customers, who then engage with your store’s product pages.
+You could then set up Facebook retargeting campaigns based on such browsing behavior, bringing high-intent shoppers who are yet to buy - back to your store using Facebook ads.

 These are campaigns aimed at searchers who are looking for precisely the kind of products you are selling but not searching by brand name.
 Simply put, these potential shoppers are searching categories, not product brand names.
 These campaigns can be very scalable and will help you attract new shoppers or bring lukewarm audiences back to your site.

-ii) Branded Shopping Campaigns
+ii) Branded shopping campaigns

 Branded Google Shopping campaigns target people who are searching specifically for your brand.
 You should expect high ROAS from these campaigns as the ads target those who already know your branded products quite well.

-iii) TrueView For Shopping (YouTube)
+iii) TrueView for shopping (YouTube)

-Combining Shopping ads and YouTube, TrueView for Shopping enables you to connect your products to YouTube users.
+Combining shopping ads and YouTube, TrueView for shopping enables you to connect your products to YouTube users.

-iv) Showcase Shopping Ads
+iv) Showcase shopping ads

 3. Google Search Campaigns For Shopify Stores

-i) Generic Non-Branded Search
+i) Generic non-branded search

-iii) Branded Search Campaigns
+iii) Branded search campaigns

-iv) Dynamic Search Ads
+iv) Dynamic search ads

-v) Remarketing Search Ads
+v) Remarketing search ads

-vi) Competitor Search Campaigns
+vi) Competitor search campaigns

-Google Display ads are an excellent way to keep your brand in the mind of potential shoppers and customers - if used strategically, that is.
-Here are three types of campaigns you can create in the Google Display Network that can be high-performing for Shopify sellers.
+Google display ads are an excellent way to keep your brand in the mind of potential shoppers and customers - if used strategically, that is.
+Here are three types of campaigns you can create in the Google display network that can be high-performing for Shopify sellers.

-Remarketing Display ads are a good way to stay in the mind of potential shoppers and bring traffic back to your Shopify store, especially when they are highly segmented by the site behavior of your store browsers.
-This means creating remarketing campaigns based on category, product, cart, and post-purchase Thank You pages.
+Remarketing display ads are a good way to stay in the mind of potential shoppers and bring traffic back to your Shopify store, especially when they are highly segmented by the site behavior of your store browsers.
+This means creating remarketing campaigns based on category, product, cart, and post-purchase thank you pages.
 The cost for these ads tends to be lower and can be scaled well if you’re segmenting and optimizing your campaigns to peak performance.

 ii) Managed Placement Display Campaigns

-For those of you who have a little more budget and are established, interest-based Display ads can help drive awareness to new potential customers.
-Here, you would create a Display campaign that targets a Google custom audience based on interests and behaviors.
+For those of you who have a little more budget and are established, interest-based display ads can help drive awareness to new potential customers.
+Here, you would create a display campaign that targets a Google custom audience based on interests and behaviors.
 This campaign type is best-suited for those of you waiting to target specific topics or interests around your niche.

-iv) YouTube Campaigns For Shopify Stores
+iv) YouTube campaigns for Shopify stores

-If you’re not testing YouTube ads for your Shopify brand, you could be missing out on a lot of potential outside of the Shopping ads we mentioned above.
+If you’re not testing YouTube ads for your Shopify brand, you could be missing out on a lot of potential outside of the shopping ads we mentioned above.
 This includes TrueView, Discovery, Bumper, Video, and third-party Outstream ads.
 For a detailed look at how to successfully use YouTube marketing for your Shopify store, click here.

-Therefore, once you have planned your overall Google Ads strategy for hitting every point of your sales funnel, and chosen (and tested!) your campaigns, you will need a solid plan to manage your campaigns and continuously optimize them for success.
+Therefore, once you have planned your overall Google ads strategy for hitting every point of your sales funnel, and chosen (and tested!) your campaigns, you will need a solid plan to manage your campaigns and continuously optimize them for success.

-Yes, this can feel like a full-time job, but it’s a necessary one if you want to reap the benefits of targeted traffic - AKA sales!
+Yes, this can feel like a full-time job, but it’s necessary if you want to reap the benefits of targeted traffic - AKA sales!
 There are three ways you can manage your Shopify store’s Google ads:

 - Hire a PPC agency/manager: If you have a massive budget aside from your ad spend and are generating substantial sales, you can hire a dedicated PPC manager, team, or agency.